 We love having children with us – that does mean that there is a certain amount of background noise.
 We have a crèche for the 0 to 4's and God Rocks Café Groups for the 5 to 14s.
 The Pattern of Sunday Services

 indicates when the children's groups are running.
-Our crèche room (refurbished in 2010) is available during all our services for a change of scene, breast feeding and nappy changing.
+Our crèche room is available during all our services for a change of scene, breast feeding and nappy changing.

 What if I want a quieter Service?

 Our 8.30 a.m. and 6:00 p.m. services generally have less people and are quieter (and more reflective).

 What if I need the loo?